Sold Out. Join the Waitlist.

 Passports and Visas

-All GEEO trips require that the participant have a valid passport.
+All GEEO programs require that the participant have a valid passport.
 Please see our general FAQ for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is your responsibility to double check the information we provide below by searching here.
-Americans do not need a visa to travel to Portugal.
-Non-American participants should check with their government or nearest Portuguese embassy to find out if they need a visa.
+U.S. citizens do not need a visa to travel to the Azores (Portugal).
+Non-American participants should check with their government and local Portuguese Embassy to find out if they need a visa.

 Money Exchange

+Portugal is part of the Eurozone and uses the common currency, the euro (EUR).
 As currency exchange rates fluctuate, we ask that you refer to the following website for daily exchange rates: www.xe.com.
-ATMs are also widely available that distribute the local currency and this is what we recommend as your primary source of cash while traveling.
-Please make sure you bring at least $200 USD in cash as emergency money just in case you have trouble with the ATMs or lose your bank card.
-Major credit cards are accepted in most shops but they may charge a 2-4% transaction fee.
-Visa and MasterCard are useful for cash advances in an emergency situation.
-Please note that, if you are carrying U.S. Dollars, they should be in good condition (i.e., not torn, wrinkled, or marked on in any way) and printed recently.
+We recommend that you obtain cash from ATMs while traveling; they will dispense the local currency.
+We do, however, recommend that you bring at least $200 USD in cash for emergency use or in case you have trouble with the ATMs.
+Major credit cards are accepted in most shops, but you may be charged an international transaction fee; ask your financial institution about their international fees.
+Please note that if you are carrying U.S. dollars, the bills should be in good condition (i.e., not torn, wrinkled, or marked on in any way) and dated recently.

 Tipping